DabralAshish/The-adventures-of-noob-noob/README.md

   - The project used camek and make to compile as requested.

 2. Loops, Functions, I/O
-  - Functions and loops have been used heavily for providing the game and for reading input file streams to load data.
+  - Functions and loops have been used heavily for providing the game functionalities and for reading input file streams to load data.
   - The main function initializes the game and creates required instances:
-    -
+  - asdfadsfsdf

 The project demonstrates an understanding of C++ functions and control structures.
 Game.cpp, line 267